Posted by Barb Gavitt, ITP, SILA-F ● March 25, 2022

 - A “Not Available” performance score means you do not have enough activity to calculate a score yet.

-Note: if your manager is monitoring your progress during your studies, he or she will have access to your performance metrics as well.
+Note: if your manager is monitoring your progress during your studies, they will have access to your performance metrics as well.

 Performance Score Disclaimers